 Everybody has the right to receive help (rights-based assistance).

-Trauma is a fact of life and reactions to trauma are natural.
-Resilience, can help people heal after a traumatic event as it is the capacity and strength everybody has for recovery no matter how desperate her/ his situation.
+Stressful situations is a fact of life and reactions to these are natural.
+Resilience, can help people heal after such an event as it is the capacity and strength everybody has for recovery no matter how desperate her/ his situation.
 Help the community cope by detecting the creativity of the community, gathering suggestions for income generation and planning for appropriate guidance and training materials.

 Self-help activities should be promoted and supported.
 Practical measures should be taken to ensure access to services through mediation and advocacy at the local level and through the NGO community.
 Peace and reconciliation for the normalisation of societies and communities should be encouraged.Cooperation should be established with those who are responsible in the health sector for referral of mentally ill individuals (in particular, coordinate with the World Health Organisation and Medicins Sans Frontier).